mihirb2010/bit-planess/README.md

 ## Important Notice ⚠️

 **Do not run without the SVG or JS files.
-It will not work, don't even try.**
+It will not work, don't even try.** here the preview deployment just so you can see the game, https://do-not-dusturb.github.io/bit-planes/

 ## Game Information